 “How shocking,” I say.
 “Cyrus the Great, secretly a bad boy.”

 I don’t want anything to do with Cyrus.
-I resent him.
-I resent him for all the mornings when I had to yell for twenty minutes to get him to wake up.
+I resent him for all the mornings when I had to yell for 20 minutes to get him to wake up.
 For all the days I’ve had to go to school on an empty stomach because he ate another helping of food in the morning.
 For all the nights that I’ve had to tuck him in bed, pack up his books, and cook him food when my father was away on all his business trips.
-And when Cyrus would show off his yellow stars and mock my papers marked with red ink saying “try again.”
-And when my relatives would nag me and say “Why can’t you be more like Cyrus?”
+And when Cyrus would show off his yellow stars and mock my papers marked with red ink saying “Try again.”
+And when my relatives would nag me and say, “Why can’t you be more like Cyrus?”
 And the day when he messed everything up and then got my gun confiscated.

-Through the crack of the door, I see him open the door, gun in hand, and make his way down the steps with his gun, carefully placing his weight so that the steps wouldn’t creak.
-When he leaves the door, I grab the gun and go after him.
+Through the crack of the door, I see him open his bedroom door, gun in hand, and make his way down the steps, carefully placing his weight so that the steps wouldn’t creak.
+I grab my gun and go after him.
 I don’t know why I did.
 I felt I had to.

-I see him ahead now at the green haze of trees past a camouflaged path of dirt and grass curving in an S-shape through all the oak trees.
-The trees lash and clash with each other, their outstretched claws blocking the clouds.
+I see him ahead now, past a camouflaged path of dirt and grass curving in an S-shape through the oak trees.
+The trees lash at each other, their outstretched claws blocking the clouds.
 Crows, woodpeckers, and crickets fill the air, along with a mysterious creaking sound.
 A gusty wind blew through the strands of my hair, carrying along a thick, mildewed smell of nectar.
 From this angle, I see the young, white spotted deer that Cyrus is pursuing.